Ron Negray: Return to the Dodgers

 On March 8, 1958, he was the starting pitcher in the franchise's first spring training game as representatives of Los Angeles, a 7–4 loss to the Phillies at Miami Stadium.
 Then, after making the Dodgers' 28-man early-season roster, he appeared in the first regular National League game in Los Angeles Dodger history on April 15 at Seals Stadium, as the Dodgers fell to the San Francisco Giants, 8–0.
 In that game, he allowed one earned run in two innings of mop-up relief.
 Three more relief appearances followed before Negray returned to the minor leagues for the rest of his career in May 1958.

+In 1960, he was on the Toronto Maple Leafs who went 100-54.
+His record was 10-6.
+The team featured, among other players, Sparky Anderson and Chuck Tanner, who would later become major league managers.
+He played for the Maple Leafs from 1960 to 1962.
+He played for the Hawaii Islanders in 1963.

+Statistics and later years

 In the majors, he split 12 decisions and posted a career earned run average of 4.04 in 66 games, including 15 starts.
 He allowed 170 hits and 57 bases on balls in 1622/3 innings pitched, posting two complete games, three saves, no shutouts, and 81 strikeouts.
 He won 113 games in minor league baseball, including 58 during all or parts of six seasons with the St. Paul Saints.
 After his baseball career, he resided in New Franklin, Ohio, and become a salesman of athletics equipment.